ELANGKATHIR11/AGRISENSEFULL-STACK/AGRISENSEFULL-STACK/docs/PROJECT_BLUEPRINT_EXTERNAL.md

 # AgriSense Project Blueprint — Rebuild, Operate, and Deploy from Scratch

 This blueprint is a complete, practical manual to recreate AgriSense end-to-end: data, ML, backend API, frontend, optional edge/IoT integration, and Azure deployment.
+It's written to be hands-on—follow the steps to stand up a working system.

+**📁 NEW ORGANIZED STRUCTURE (September 2025):** This project features a professionally organized file structure with dedicated folders for ML models, training scripts, datasets, testing, documentation, and configuration.
+See `FILE_ORGANIZATION_INDEX.md` for complete navigation.griSense Project Blueprint — Rebuild, Operate, and Deploy from Scratch

+This blueprint is a complete, practical manual to recreate AgriSense end-to-end: data, ML, backend API, frontend, optional edge/IoT integration, and Azure deployment.
 It’s written to be hands-on—follow the steps to stand up a working system.

 ---